robertu94/robertu94.github.io/content/learning/development.markdown

 Lastly, what tools should I use to create diagrams?
 Most of the time, I use a white board or pen and paper.
 The goal is to reduce the effort of brainstorming interactions.
-However, when I need something that looks more "professional", I use either Inkscape or Dia to make a publication quality version.
+However, when I need something that looks more "professional", I use either Inkscape, draw.io or Dia to make a publication quality version.

 ### Blank Baling: The Art and Value of Prototyping